academyandbeyond/rest-testt/README.md

 # TODO

-Detailed report(store all the values in object)
+1. Detailed report(store all the values in object)
-Report should be in json
+2. Report should be in json
-Bootstrap report
+3. Bootstrap report
+4. Customize report columns ondemand
+5. wiremock
+6. expected response time in json and display the comparision in report

 2. Test POST and POST-D
 3. Implement GET-D